fleek-platform/website/src/content/blog/learn/vercel-alternatives-guides/index.md

 ![](./cloudflare.png)

-### **Key Features**
+### **Key features**

 - **Global CDN**: Cloudflare Pages leverages Cloudflare's global CDN, ensuring fast load times by serving your site from data centers close to your users.
-- **Git Integration**: Like Vercel and Netlify, Cloudflare Pages supports continuous deployment from Git repositories.
+- **Git integration**: Like Vercel and Netlify, Cloudflare Pages supports continuous deployment from Git repositories.
-- **Integrated Security**: Benefit from Cloudflare's suite of security features, including DDoS protection, firewall rules, and SSL/TLS encryption.
+- **Integrated security**: Benefit from Cloudflare's suite of security features, including DDoS protection, firewall rules, and SSL/TLS encryption.
-- **Edge Functions**: Deploy functions at the edge to run custom code with low latency, similar to Vercel's serverless functions.
+- **Edge functions**: Deploy functions at the edge to run custom code with low latency, similar to Vercel's serverless functions.

 ### **Advantages**

 - **Performance**: With Cloudflare's extensive network, your site benefits from one of the fastest and most reliable CDNs available.
 - **Security**: Cloudflare's security features are industry-leading, making Cloudflare Pages an excellent choice for sites that require robust protection against attacks.
-- **Ease of Use**: Cloudflare Pages is designed to be simple and intuitive, with a straightforward setup process that makes it easy to get started.
+- **Ease of use**: Cloudflare Pages is designed to be simple and intuitive, with a straightforward setup process that makes it easy to get started.

-### **Potential Use Cases**
+### **Potential use cases**

-- **Performance-Critical Applications**: Projects where performance is a top priority, such as high-traffic websites or web applications with a global user base.
+- **Performance-critical applications**: Projects where performance is a top priority, such as high-traffic websites or web applications with a global user base.
-- **Secure Websites**: Sites that need to adhere to strict security standards, such as financial services, healthcare, or other industries that handle sensitive data.
+- **Secure websites**: Sites that need to adhere to strict security standards, such as financial services, healthcare, or other industries that handle sensitive data.
-- **Developer-Friendly Projects**: Cloudflare Pages is a good fit for developers who want to leverage Cloudflare's powerful tools without getting bogged down in complex configurations.
+- **Developer-friendly projects**: Cloudflare Pages is a good fit for developers who want to leverage Cloudflare's powerful tools without getting bogged down in complex configurations.

 ---

-## **4. [GitHub Pages](https://pages.github.com/): A Free and Simple Solution**
+## **4. [GitHub Pages](https://pages.github.com/): A free and simple solution**

 ### **Overview**